wazo-platform/wazo-doc/source/system/https_certificate.rst

    The options are the following:

    * Consul: ``verify: True``
-   * Other XiVO services: ``verify_certificate: True``
+   * Other Wazo services: ``verify_certificate: True``

    The procedure is the same as 2. with more configuration for each service.
 For example::

       cat > /etc/xivo/custom/custom-certificate.yml << EOF
       consul:
-        host: xivo.example.com
+        host: wazo.example.com
         verify: True
       agentd:
-        host: xivo.example.com
+        host: wazo.example.com
         verify_certificate: True
       ajam:
-        host: xivo.example.com
+        host: wazo.example.com
         verify_certificate: True
       ...

    Setting ``verify_certificate`` to ``False`` will disable the certificate verification, but the connection will still be encrypted.
-This is pretty safe as long as XiVO services stay on the same machine, however, this is dangerous when XiVO services are separated by an untrusted network, such as the Internet.
+This is pretty safe as long as Wazo services stay on the same machine, however, this is dangerous when Wazo services are separated by an untrusted network, such as the Internet.

 4. You need an entry in :file:`/etc/hosts` resolving your CN to ``127.0.0.1``.
 For this, *do not*